 Amazon uses its proprietary A9 algorithm to come up with the ranking order to provide the most relevant, optimized listings to customers at the top.

 While there are some obvious variables like the number and kind of reviews, average rating, product description, and quality of images that can influence the rank order, most of this algorithm is still a black box to sellers.

 Hence, a drop in listing positions can lead to a sudden decline in order volumes.

 With FBA sellers getting an edge over others, it becomes imperative for them to do accurate demand forecasting and stock the right number of units at fulfillment centers.

-Good products to list are ones with consistent demand, large target customer base and reflective of market trends.
+Good products to list are ones with consistent demand, a large target customer base, and reflective of market trends.